If you think data-driven mode of functioning for your business is the future, you are wrong. It’s the present, to be precise!

 This is where web scraping comes in.

-Web scraping automates the process of extracting the requisite data and makes it available in a format of your liking.
+Web scraping automates the process of extracting the requisite data and makes it available in the format of your liking.

 There are numerous tools available in the market and it will require considerable thinking on your part as to what kind of tool fits the bill for your specific needs.